Vanilla Bean Orchid Plant – Vanilla Planifolia Vine – Sunshine State Vanilla – Fruit Vine

 Original price was: $52.99.Current price is: $39.99.

-Grow your own vanilla!
-The Vanilla Bean Orchid Plant (Vanilla planifolia) is a tropical vine producing vanilla pods.
-Perfect for warm, humid climates & greenhouses.
-Enjoy creamy, fragrant flowers & the rewarding process of harvesting your own vanilla.
+Grow your own vanilla with the Vanilla Orchid Plant (Vanilla planifolia)!
+This tropical vine produces vanilla pods, perfect for warm, humid climates & greenhouses.
+Enjoy creamy, fragrant flowers and the rewarding process of harvesting your own vanilla.
+A unique addition to your garden or home.

 Estimated arrival